Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
-So the answer to the question is… [click] convenience and [click] speed.
+So the answer to the question about why keeping your product Ruby-friendly is… [click] convenience and [click] speed.
 If it is so easy to integrate the product into existing apps, it means that you almost certainly will get new customers.

-We'd like to reiterate that Ruby can be integrated with anything!
 -->

 ---